ray-project/ray/doc/source/rllib/rllib-offline.rst

 Just as online training can be scaled, offline recording I/O throughput can also be increased by configuring the number of RLlib env-runners.
 Use the ``num_env_runners`` setting to scale recording during training or ``evaluation_num_env_runners`` for scaling during evaluation-only recording.
 Each worker operates independently, writing experiences in parallel, enabling linear scaling of I/O throughput for write operations.
-Within each :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`, episodes are sampled (environments are usually vectorized) and serialized before being written to disk.
+Within each :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`, episodes are sampled and serialized before being written to disk.

 Offline RL training in RLlib is highly parallelized, encompassing data reading, post-processing, and, if applicable, updates.
 When training on offline data, scalability is achieved by increasing the number of ``DataWorker`` instances used to transform offline experiences into a learner-compatible format (:py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch`).
 Ray Data optimizes reading operations under the hood by leveraging file metadata, predefined concurrency settings for batch post-processing, and available